blog posts

 • It protects from Trojans.

-• A network-based Firewall, like a router, can offer protection to multiple systems, while an OS-based Firewall can protect individual systems.
+• A network-based Firewall, like a router, can protect multiple systems, while an OS-based Firewall can protect individual systems.

-• CostInstallation of a Firewall can be costly depending on the sophistication required.
+• Cost: Firewall installation can be costly, depending on the sophistication required.

 • PerformanceThis is affected as each packet has to be verified for authenticity before it is allowed into the network.

-• Virus and Malware: There are a few limitations in a Firewall like its inability to prevent virus and malware attacks for which separate applications would be required, at the individual system level.
+• Virus and Malware: A firewall has a few limitations, one of which is its inability to prevent virus and malware attacks, for which separate applications would be required, at the individual system level.

-• A network-level Firewall might bring in a false sense of security in employees and make them slacken on securing individual systems.
-Companies need to make all employees understand the concept of a Firewall.
-And the importance of a Firewall for information security and their responsibility.
+• A network-level Firewall might give employees a false sense of security and cause them to slack on securing individual systems.
+Companies need to make all employees understand the concept of a Firewall and its importance for information security and their responsibility.

-• Firewall maintenance and up-gradation require extra manpower and resources.
+• Firewall maintenance and upgradation require an extra workforce and resources.

 Conclusion

-So these issues like what is a Firewall and how it works or how does a Firewall works are clear.
-Then how to create a Firewall for a home computer is easy to implement.
-It is easy to learn how to use it. therefore, a learner should be able to explain a Firewall and also elaborate on what do you mean by Firewall.
+So this issue, like what a firewall is and how it works, is clear.
+Creating a Firewall for a home computer is easy to implement.
+It is easy to learn how to use it.
+Therefore, a learner should be able to explain a firewall and elaborate on its meaning.